-The Conflict of Interest Policy requires an annual disclosure form be completed and filed annually with the Office of the Vice President for Finance & Administration by members of the President’s Administrative Group (“PAG”), with the exception of Officers and members of the Senior Staff (who instead comply with the more extensive Policy on Conflicts of Interest for Trustees and Officers), and by designated other members of the administrative staff whose positions, job responsibilities or relationships could give rise to conflicts of interest.
+The Conflict of Interest Policy requires an annual disclosure form be completed and filed annually with the Office of the Vice President for Finance & Operations by members of the President’s Administrative Group (“PAG”), with the exception of Officers and members of the Senior Staff (who instead comply with the more extensive Policy on Conflicts of Interest for Trustees and Officers), and by designated other members of the administrative staff whose positions, job responsibilities or relationships could give rise to conflicts of interest.
 This disclosure requirement is in accordance with the Code of Conduct approved by the Board of Trustees.
 The Disclosure Form is to also be completed and filed with the Office of the Dean of the Faculty by designated members of the faculty whose job responsibilities or relationships could give rise to conflicts of interest.

 Examples of conflicts of interest disclosed under the Conflict of Interest Policy

 I. Conflict of Interest due to Vendor relationship:

 - Employee or family member (spouse/partner, sibling, parent, child) owns a company or runs a business that sells goods or services to the college, for example, food, office supplies, professional or construction services.